Why I’m walking to end MS

 Canada has the highest rate of MS in the world.
 Every day three more Canadians are diagnosed with multiple sclerosis, an unpredictable illness that affects vision, balance, memory and mobility.
 We don’t know what causes MS and there is no cure.

-Your support means Canadian families, like us, who are affected by this disease do not have to face MS alone.
-This year, I am honoured to be one of the MS Walk Ambassadors.
-Please feel free to get in touch with me with any questions!
+Your support means Canadian families who are affected by this disease do not have to face MS alone.

 When you donate to my fundraising efforts for the MS Walk, your funds are invested into research to find the cause and cure for the disease, while providing services to Canadians with multiple sclerosis and their families.